Fall 2021 Instruction PlanThis page was last updated on August 16th, 2021 @ 08:12 AM

 Students Living on Yuma Campus in Residence Halls

 Residence Life will be at full occupancy, for the Fall 2021 semester.
-All students living on campus will be required to show evidence of vaccination for COVID-19.
-Guests and visitation, will not be permitted.
+All students living on campus will be strongly encouraged to be fully vaccinated for COVID-19.
+Guests and visitation will not be permitted.
+Isolation accommodations will be made available for Residence Life students who become ill.

 Student Spaces – The college will work to safely open district-wide student spaces, including the Diversity Lounge, Game Room, LGBTQ Resource Room, Student Military & Veterans Center, and Arnold’s Lounge (San Luis).
-The AWC Fitness Center will prioritize student access while the center is on limited capacity.
+The AWC Fitness Center will prioritize student access.

-Student Support Services & Food Services - Student Support Services including Tutoring, Academic Library, Academic Advising, Financial Aid will continue to serve students both in-person and remotely.
-The Campus Eatery and Starbucks are both open with reduced indoor and increased outdoor seating.
+Student Support Services & Food Services - Student Support Services including Tutoring, Academic Library, Academic Advising, Financial Aid will continue to serve students both in person and remotely.
+The Campus Eatery and Starbucks will both be open with increased outdoor seating and no capacity restrictions.

-Technology - We have nearly 800 laptops outfitted and ready to loan out at NO CHARGE to students who are registered for Fall Classes.
+Technology -We have nearly 800 laptops outfitted and ready to loan out at NO CHARGE to students who are registered for Fall Classes.
 Students will be held responsible for loss or damage to laptops but there is no up-front financial responsibility.
 We also have web cameras to loan.
 We also have increased outdoor WiFi at the 3C parking lot, the Parker Learning Center, and the San Luis Learning Center.
+Classrooms will be fully outfitted with consistent technology to include modern projectors and cameras.

-Athletics – We are planning for regular athletic competitions with the necessary protections in place.
-We’ll continue to align our practices with CDC and NJCAA guidelines, and we’ll release fan attendance protocol as needed closer to the start of the competition.
+Athletics – We are planning for regular athletic competition with no capacity restrictions.
+We’ll continue to align our practices with CDC and NJCAA guidelines.
+All student-athletes will be strongly urged to be vaccinated.

 International – we will continue to welcome international students to our campus and follow all of the program’s standard health and safety measures.